Howard Van Antwerp

-Howard Van Antwerp Jr. (April 4, 1898 - June 26, 1992) was a college football player and attorney.
+Howard Van Antwerp Jr. (April 4, 1898 - June 26, 1992) was an American college football player and attorney.

 Centre College

 Van Antwerp was valedictorian of the class of 1920 at Centre College in Danville, Kentucky.
 He was also a prominent member of the football team, selected All-Southern at his guard position in 1919, a year in which Centre went undefeated.